ashuftw/working-notes/content/Literature/231205 Gradient Points to the direction of Steepest Slope.md

+---
+title: Gradient Points to the direction of Steepest Slope
+draft: false
+tags:
+---

 ## Lemma
 The gradient gives the direction of the largest directional derivative, hence it points to the direction of the steepest slope.